Music of Somalia: History

 Somali singer Saado Ali Warsame receiving a Gold Record, Lifetime Achievement Award.

 Abdullahi Qarshe, popularly known as the father of Somali music.

 Somali popular music began with the balwo style, pioneered by Abdi Sinimo, who rose to fame in the early 1940s.
 This new genre then in turn created the Heelo style of Somali music.
 Abdi's innovation and passion for music revolutionized Somali music forever.

 Introduction of melody in modern Somali song is credited to Abdullahi Qarshe, who is recognised for introducing the kaban (oud) as an accompaniment to Somali music.
 Qarshe is revered by Somalis as "father of Somali music".

 Many qaraami songs from this era are still extremely popular today.
 This musical style is mostly played on the kaban (oud).
 Prominent Somali kaban players of the 1950s include Ali Feiruz and Mohamed Nahari.

 During the rule of the Supreme Revolutionary Council (Somalia), music was suppressed except for a small amount of officially sanctioned music.
 There were many protest songs produced during this period, pioneered by the people of Somaliland who were trying to gain independence from the government of Somalia, especially the genocidal Barre regime.

 Bands such as Waaberi and Horseed have gained a small following outside of the country.
 Others, like Ahmed Ali Egal, Maryam Mursal and Waayaha Cusub have fused traditional Somali music with pop, rock and roll, bossa nova, jazz, and other modern influences.

 Music recorded in the 1970s was preserved in Hargeisa, buried underground, and is now available at the Red Sea Foundation at the Hargeisa Cultural Center, and in Radio Hargeisa.
 The Barre dictatorial regime effectively nationalised the music scene, with bands and production under state control.
 Bands were operated by the police, the army and the national penitentiary.
 Female singers were encouraged more than was the case in most of East Africa.
 Most musicians had left the country before 1991.
 Hiddo Dhawr is now operating as the only live music venue in the city.

 Music institutions

 The first radio station in Somalia to air popular Somali music was Radio Kudu based in Hargeisa, modern-day Somaliland.
 The first song to be broadcast was composed by Guroon Jire in 1940 in English, Somali before being renamed the following year to Radio Somali.
 The head of the Music department was Mohamed Saeed (Guroon jire).
-Music is now regularly broadcast on the state-run Radio Hargeisa,a number of private studio named Sony Music Somaliland a division of Sony Music Entertainment as well radio popular television networks such as Horn Cable Television (a private company which is based in Somaliland).
+Music is now regularly broadcast on the state-run Radio Hargeisa, a number of private studios, including Sony Music Somaliland, a division of Sony Music Entertainment as well radio and popular television networks, such as Horn Cable Television (a private company based in Somaliland).